thelexiconlab/forager/README.md

 Utilize `pip install -e PROJECT_PACKAGE_NAME` command to install it as an "editable" package that does not require reinstallation after changes.
 Other external libraries can be installed here as well.

+One thing to note here, is that you would perform pip install in the directory that this git repository is located in, not within the git repository itself.

+For example, my git repository is located in `../larry/semforage/ `.
+I execute `pip install -e semforage` in `../larry/`, which will allow you to pip install your local editable repository.

+Every time you update your local codebase, the semforage package will have every new functionality added enabled.